 With the glacial pace of social progress in Korea, I could go back in 50 years and it’d all be the same.
 Hopelessly anomalous.
 Singularly strange.
 Like an English teacher never set foot in the country, let alone its government funneled quadrillions of won over multiple decades into the purpose.

 I’ve sharpened a number of useless skills over the last 375 days.
 Pool, pantomiming, writing and darts, to name a few.
 I know too much about politics in the Asian Pacific.
 I’ve played all the Korean drinking games, been to so many bars.
 We sung practically every song in the noraebang catalog.

 I hear they’re turning Itaewon into condos.
 Probably a looming lack of Turkish food as well.
-Soon there’ll be nothing left, in terms of an aesthetically tolerable cityscape.
+Soon there’ll be nothing left, in terms of an authentic youth culture or aesthetically tolerable cityscape.